BBpezsgo/Interpreter/README.md

 **Other:**
 - `--throw-errors|-te` With this option, the program crashes on any exception and lets the .NET runtime handle them.
-- `--basepath|-bp <base folder path>` Sets a path where .dll and other source files will be searched for `using` statements.
+- `--basepath|-bp <base folder path>` Sets a path where .dll ([read more](https://github.com/BBpezsgo/Interpreter/wiki/Advanced-Topics#importing-dll-files)) and other source files will be searched for `using` statements.
 If it's not there, it will look for them in the directory where the input file is.
 - `--console-gui|-cg` I use this mode for debugging
 - `--no-pause|-np` With this option, the program exits at the end of execution without printing "Press any key to exit" and doesn't wait for any key press